SiRumCz/interdependency-problems-in-SECOs/seco_automated_advisories(bots).md

 **dependabot-{package-manager}**
 1. fetch dependency files and extract the list of dependencies for a project
 2. check for dependency updates
+3. create pull request on dependency file with new versions and restrictions

 ### Greenkeeper (https://greenkeeper.io/)
 only works for JavaScript packages hosted on GitHub using either NPM or Yarn.<br>